 - Dangerous Forbidden Technique:

 - Leglocks are traditionally viewed as this, as they tend to be injury prone.
 The Gracies also disliked them because they were less skilled at it than other schools like the Fadda academy and the luta livre practitioners.
+This has been downplayed in recent years, due primarily to a new generation of leglock specialists such as John Danaher.

 - Spinal locks are generally forbidden as they can cause permanent damage to the vertebral column.

 - Deceptive Disciple: Carlos Gracie to Donato Pires dos Reis, whose academy he hijacked while the latter had to travel abroad.
+Supposedly.

 - Murderous Thighs: The art focuses on the usage of the guard, a position in which the user has his back on the ground and keeps the opponent controlled between his legs.
-This made popular the triangle choke, a move that sees the user encircling the opponents head and shoulder with his legs to choke him.
+This made popular the triangle choke, a move that sees the user encircling the opponent’s head and shoulder with his legs to choke him.

 - Renaissance Man: Carlos Gracie.
 Martial artist, prizefighter, rooster fighting promoter, occultist, con man, amateur nutritionist, real state investor...